basyura/inkdrop-font-size/README.md

 # font-size

-Inkdrop's plugin to change font size.
+Inkdrop's plugin that concurrently adjusts the font size in both the editor and preview.

 ## Install